danielfa00/Visit-Greece_The-Odin-Project/README.md

-This a project from The Odin Project's Foundations course.
+This is  a project from The Odin Project's Foundations course.